Effective July 1, 2019

 3. The method by which the cardholder may cancel the transaction to avoid imposition of the surcharge.

-Therefore, each Terminal Owner is required to submit the following information to the Commissioner for her approval no later than June 16, 1998:
+Each Terminal Owner is required to submit the following information to the Commissioner for approval prior to the activation of each Terminal:

-2. Samples of all signs to be used in compliance with Section 510;
+2. Samples of all disclosures to be used in compliance with Section 10302;

-3. A script of the on-screen disclosures to be used (or copy of the sign to be used if the terminal does not have a screen); and
+3. A script or a legible photo of the on-screen disclosures to be used (or copy of the sign to be used if the Terminal does not have a screen); and

 Requirements in this Bulletin may be amended from time to time.

-(b) In addition to an automated teller machine or other remote service unit owned by a bank, savings and loan or credit union, the provisions of this section shall apply to any automated teller machine or other remote service unit not owned by a bank, savings and loan or credit union, except it shall not include a point-of-sale terminal owned or operated by a merchant who does not charge a fee for the use of the point-of-sale terminal.
-The activities of an automated teller machine or other remote service unit whose owner is not a bank, savings and loan or credit union shall be limited to cash dispensing or the offer or sale of nonbanking services and products.
+(c) In addition to an automated teller machine or other remote service unit owned by a financial institution or credit union, the provisions of this section shall apply to any automated teller machine or other remote service unit not owned by a financial institution or credit union, except it shall not include a point-of-sale terminal owned or operated by a merchant who does not charge a fee for the use of the point-of-sale terminal.
+The activities of an automated teller machine or other remote service unit whose owner is not a financial institution shall be limited to cash dispensing or the offer or sale of nonbanking services and products.

 AUTOMATED TELLER MACHINE NOTIFICATION & DISCLOSURE